TianyouLiuSky/Game_programming_project/README.md

   - Refine scoreboard and timer layout.
   - Add a battery-life indicator on-screen.
   - Implement an animated menu screen.
+  - Add a general UI to allow the user to select levels they want to play, and skip levels they already played

 - **Animation:**
   - Add idle/wheel-turning animations for the robot.